dart-lang/site-www/src/codelabs/null-safety.md

 -   You *will* assign it a value later.
 -   You'll make sure that the variable has a value *before* the variable is used.

-If you declare a field `late` and the field is read before it is assigned a value, a `LateInitializationError` is thrown to tell you what went wrong.
+If you declare a variable `late` and the variable is read before it's assigned a value, a `LateInitializationError` is thrown to tell you what went wrong.

 ### Example: The `late` keyword